 Skip to main content

-If you require access to a rooftop where shorebirds are present, we are available to assist you in getting the work accomplished while protecting the nesting birds.
-Please contact your FWC Regional office for assistance.
-In these urgent situations, we will assist you in identifying the best course of action consistent with state regulations.
+If you require access to a rooftop where shorebirds are present, Qualified Rooftop Monitors are available to assist you in getting the work accomplished while protecting the nesting birds.
+Please refer to the IBNB Species Conservation Measures and Permitting Guidelines for guidance.
+In these urgent situations, Qualified Rooftop Monitors can assist you in identifying the best course of action consistent with state regulations.

 Florida is home to unique shorebirds and seabirds that normally nest on undisturbed, open areas of beaches.
 But as the state’s beaches become more crowded, less space is available for these birds to nest on the ground.
 Because of this, many of these birds turn to gravel rooftops to nest and raise chicks.